 Carefully unpack the instrument and accessories and inspect for damage.
-Compare received parts with materials listed on the packing list.
-If any parts or materials are missing or damaged, contact YSI Customer Service at 800-897-4151 (+1-937-767-7241) or the Authorized YSI distributor from whom the instrument was purchased.
+Compare received parts with items on the packing list.
+If any parts or materials are damaged or missing, contact YSI Customer Service at 800-897-4151 (+1 937 767-7241) or the authorized YSI distributor from whom the instrument was purchased.